SCMeTA/scmeta.github.io/docs/home/index.md

 # Introduction

-SCMeTA is a opensource pyhon library for single-cell metabolism data analysis.
+SCMeTA is an opensource pyhon library for single-cell metabolism data analysis.
 Develop by [Zhang-lab][lab] in Department of Chemistry, Tsinghua University.

 The details for the underlying mathematics can be found in our paper.